utility-toolbox/roff/README.md

 ## File Format

 `roff` uses markdown as the file format.
-It supports all commonmark markdown features (headers are limited to h2-h4).
+It supports all commonmark markdown features (h1 is reserved for the head).

 Additionally, roff brings 1 own markdown-feature, the `inline-command`!
 By prepending your inline-code with a `$` sign it gets recognised as an inline-command and rendered in a more special way.